hnord-vdx/go-imap/README.md

 	// along with other things like error messages (before the retry limit is reached) imap.Verbose = true

-	// Defaults to 10.
-Certain functions retry; like the login function, and the new connection function.
-	// If a retried function fails, the connection will be closed, then the program sleeps for an increasing amount of time,
-	// creates a new connection instance internally, selects the same folder, and retries the failed command(s).
-	// You can check out github.com/StirlingMarketingGroup/go-retry for the retry implementation being used imap.RetryCount = 3

-	// Create a new instance of the IMAP connection you want to use

-	im, err := imap.New(imap.Config{
+	// Create a new instance of the IMAP connection you want to use im, err := imap.New(imap.Config{
 		Username: "username",
 		Password: "password",